maxgaurav/indexeddb-orm/README.md

 ## Features
-* Create structure of database with indexes and versioning
+* Create structure of database with indexes and version
 * Get model instances and query builder for both indexed columns and non indexed columns
-* Run queries on WebWorker
 * Create relation between multiple tables
+* Create custom ORM class to be used over default Model instances to provide custom relations

 ## Installation
 ```